greenbone/ospd-openvas/docs/INSTALL-ospd-scanner.md

 Creating a source archive
 -------------------------

+If you already have poetry-core installed you can run this command:

+    python3 -m build --skip-dependency-check --no-isolation --sdist

+If you don't have or want to install poetry-core you can run this
+command:

+    python3 -m build --sdist

-To create a .tar.gz file for the `ospd-scanner` module run this command:
+In both cases a source archive for the `ospd-scanner` module will be created in the subdirectory *dist*.

-   python3 setup.py sdist

-This will create the archive file in the subdirectory `dist`.